unoplatform/uno/doc/articles/intro.md

 #### How is Uno Platform different from Blazor?

+Uno Platform applications are cross-platform, running on the web as well as mobile and desktop, equally, from a single codebase.
+Blazor is a feature of ASP.NET for primarily building web applications.

 Uno Platform applications are written in C# and XAML markup, whereas Blazor applications are written in 'Razor' syntax, a hybrid of HTML/CSS and C#.

-Uno Platform applications are cross-platform, running on the web and many other target platforms from a single codebase.
-Blazor is a feature of ASP.NET for building web applications.

 Uno Platform and Blazor both make use of .NET's WebAssembly support to run natively in the browser.

 #### How is Uno Platform different from Flutter?

-Uno Platform supports C# and XAML markup for authoring applications.
-Uno Platform applications can use other .NET Standard packages within the broader .NET ecosystem.
-Flutter uses the Dart language, and doesn't have markup.
+Uno Platform and Flutter solve a similar problem - pixel-perfect applications on all target platforms.
+However, Uno Platform leverages decades of Microsoft's investment made into developer tooling .NET and C# programming language for developing applications.

 #### Do I need to have an existing UWP/WinUI app to use Uno?